 Paula Jenkins

-Upcoming Exhibition at Art2Muse Gallery 1 – 14 October 2024
+Upcoming Exhibition at Art2Muse Gallery 21 April – 4 May 2026

 Paula Jenkins

-Paula currently lives, and works from her studio, in Walcha NSW; an area that abounds in spectacular subjects in nature.
+Paula Jenkins currently lives, and works from her studio, in Walcha NSW; an area that abounds in spectacular subjects in nature.
 Paula’s distinct style depicts the essence of Australia’s landscapes using predominantly oil and gouache, and her works are known for her vivacious use of colour, textures and mark-making to form her landscapes and compositions.

 “My art is a continuous journey of discovery as I explore, through painting, our incredible and diverse environments around the country.
 I look deep into a landscape and extract the subtleties and connotations that lie within.
 My aim is to evoke emotion and a sense of place through my paintings.
-I create connections with the Australian environment to allow for a deeper understanding of the compelling beauty, the wild, the rugged and the mystery of our unique landforms.” – Paula Jenkins, 2022
+I create connections with the Australian environment to allow for a deeper understanding of the compelling beauty, the wild, the rugged and the mystery of our unique landforms.” – Paula Jenkins

 Solo Exhibitions